ezzing/3DLayout-documentation/1-Introduction.md

 The default custom buttons are:

-* satellite provider selector (only showed if available)
 * snapshot
 * sun simulation
 * perspective view
 * fullscreen
+* satellite provider selector (only showed if available)

 > Please, visit the section [Custom Buttons](#custom-buttons) to learn how to add your own functions.

 ### Control Buttons

-This are map related buttons.
+These are map related buttons.
 You can also customize the upper section of this set of buttons by hidding some of them or by adding new buttons

 <img class="w100px" src="./layout-doc-imgs/controlbuttons.jpg" alt="controlbuttons" />